4 Min Read

 Hi my name is Scott.
-I recently (June 2013) moved in with my fiancée.
+I recently moved in with my fiancée.
 But I think she can be my common law wife?
 She has two older kids of her first marriage.
 15 year old son and a 19 year old daughter.
 She has a strong temper.
 It's very hard to adjust since I never had kids of my own.
 I am planning to have my first child with her though.
 Anyway, we both have hurt each other emotionally and sometimes physically.
 When we fight it's all about insults.
 I am the one who always apologizes, but she keeps fighting, insults, orders me around.
 She gets anxiety attacks when she fights.
 My problem was that I tried to stop her leaving the house.
 That's when she gets violent and throws things at the floor, uses anything to hit me, injures me.
 When we don't fight it's great.
 I want this relationship to work.
 We just got a new house, I got her a vehicle, some furniture.
 I have her very spoiled.
 I can't say no to anything she wants." - Scott

-So how many signs of an abusive relationship did you find?
+So how many signs of abuse did you find in their relationship?

-I think there are at least 13 signs, and potentially even more depending on how hard you look.
-That may seem like a lot, but actually having that many is not that unusual.
-Abuse in relationships is typically very subtle and in-depth in the ways in which the abuse occurs.
+Reading Scott’s submission, I think there are at least 13 signs he’s in an abusive relationship, and potentially even more depending on how hard you look.
+That may seem like a lot, but actually having that many isn’t that unusual.

 Here are the abusive relationship signs I see in Scott's relationship and why:

-- "When we fight it's all about insults" -- Becoming verbally abusive is common in abusive relationships; notice how it gets personal and not just about the original subject of the fight
+- "When we fight it's all about insults" -- Becoming verbally abusive is common in abusive relationships.
+Notice how it gets personal and not just about the original subject of the fight.

-- "Orders me around" -- Control and manipulation are common tools of an abuser
+- "Orders me around" -- Control and manipulation are common tools of an abuser.

-- "I tried to stop her leaving the house" -- Victims of abuse can resort to using control too, for good reasons, but with bad results
+- "I tried to stop her leaving the house" -- Victims of abuse can resort to using control too, for good reasons, but with bad results.

-- "She uses anything to hit me, injures me" -- Physical aggression can easily turn into domestic violence
+- "She uses anything to hit me, injures me" -- Physical aggression can easily turn into domestic violence.

 - "We just got a new house, I got her a vehicle, some furniture.
-I have her very spoiled" -- Trying to please an abuser with the hope that by doing so the abuse will stop never works
+I have her very spoiled" -- Trying to please an abuser with the hope that by doing so the abuse will stop never works.

 - "I can't say no to anything she wants" -- Being controlled is a sure sign of an abusive relationship.

 It typically takes a trained professional counselor to spot all the signs of an abusive relationship.
-A counselor is definitely needed to navigate the difficult path to changing or exiting one.
+And a counselor is definitely needed to navigate the difficult path to changing or exiting one.
 So don't resist asking for help.
 It's not possible to do it alone and keeping silent is another sign you're in an abusive relationship.

 Looking for More?
 Check Out These Articles